Complex $S_3$-symmetric 3HDM: The scalar potential

 At this point, we have introduced three sets of phases: the $\sigma_i$ vev phases, $\theta_i$ describing a basis change, and $\alpha_i$ describing a polar rotation of $\lambda_4$ and $\lambda_7$.
 For simplicity we shall drop primes from the factors appearing in a new basis.

 After rotating the SU(2) doublets according to eq.~(\ref{Eq.h_ph_theta}), the quartic part of the scalar potential can be split into two parts,

-where the phase insensitive and the phase sensitive quartic potential parts are
+where the phase insensitive, $V_4^0$, and the phase sensitive, $V_4^\text{ph}$, quartic potential parts are:

 Here, we see that the scalar potential is sensitive to different $\theta_i$ phases of eq.~\eqref{Eq.h_ph_theta}.
 In principle, one can consider a basis with real vevs and complex couplings, as presented above.
 We note that the sum $(\lambda_2 + \lambda_3)$ would then get a phase, while the form of the scalar potential~\eqref{Eq:Vscalar} suggests that these couplings should be real.
 This is due to a possible choice of a basis.
 In order to simplify the book-keeping, without loss of generality, we choose $\theta_1=\theta_2\equiv \theta$ (and allow for complex vevs).
-This condition leads to a simplification of the phases next to the $\lambda_4$ and $\lambda_7$ couplings.
+Thus, $(\lambda_2 + \lambda_3)$ remains real and $\lambda_4$ and $\lambda_7$ each change by an overall phase rotation; meaning that either one of them can be made real.
 Explicitly, this choice gives for the phase-dependent part,

 Furthermore, we may rotate one of the $\alpha_i$ phases away.
 We would like to stress that we are only interested in cases with non-vanishing phases of the couplings.
 Cases with spontaneous CP violation, and strictly real couplings, were covered in Ref.~\cite{Emmanuel-Costa:2016vej}.